tailsdotcom/kollie-forked-mirror/CONTRIBUTING.md

 # Contributing to Kollie
-Kollie project embraces internal opensource (AKA innersource) approach so we welcome your contributions in all shapes and forms!
+Kollie project embraces the Open Source approach so we welcome your contributions in all shapes and forms!

 Ways in which you can contribute includes: